Search Results for: hydrangea

 Endless Summer ‘Blushing Bride’

 Endless Summer ‘Blushing Bride‘ produces blooms throughout the season on both new and old stems.
 Huge blooms start out pure white and become more of an antique pink as they fade.
-I have several planted with H. macrophylla ”Mariesii Variegata’ ‘Blushing Bride‘ is very lovely…
+I have several planted with H. macrophylla ”Mariesii Variegata’.
+‘Blushing Bride‘ is very lovely…

 H. Macrophylla ‘Mariesii Variegata‘-LaceCap